Study with us

 Because of the risk of obsolescence of digital media, copying this material is essential and is part of collection processing.
 In order to preserve the digital information, as well as to provide access to it, the Archives Centre is developing its own guidelines based on best practise elsewhere.

 Copying for or by researchers must not endanger the archival record.
 For that reason, certain restrictions are in place.
-Some scanning is carried out by trained staff in-house.
-Certain large scale or bound formats are copied externally.
+Some scanning is carried out by trained staff in-house or by digitisation companies working on site.
+Occasionally large scale or bound formats may be copied externally.
 Self-service photography is allowed in the reading room under strict controls.

 Filming by media companies etc will only be allowed when supervised by the Archives Centre staff.

 Copies can only be made in accordance with copyright procedures.

-The Archives Centre is committed to having a fully equipped conservation studio and a conservator and conservation assistant.
+The Archives Centre is committed to having a fully equipped conservation studio and adequate professional conservation staff.

 The emphasis will always be on preventive conservation where possible.